namjuu3913/from-VAD-vector-to-String-of-Emotion_onlyCode/README.md

 **Rapid Engineering:** The core C++ engine was architected and integrated in a **2-week sprint** to resolve critical latency bottlenecks in a larger AI orchestration system.

+> ⚠️ **Disclaimer: Data & Copyright**
+> * **Code Only:** This repository contains **source code only**.
+The original production repository includes the processed dataset but remains **private** to comply with the [NRC-VAD Lexicon](https://saifmohammad.com/WebPages/nrc-vad.html) terms of use and copyright restrictions.
+> * **Bring Your Own Data:** To run this engine, you must obtain the raw NRC-VAD Lexicon license independently and run the provided distillation pipeline to generate your own vector dataset.

 ---

 ## Key Features